 The non-exercising group ate 50% more calories, while the exercising group overate by 75%.

 The results: In just one week, the non-exercising group experienced a decline in blood sugar control.
 The exercising group, however, exhibited stable blood sugar levels.
 Additionally, “the activation of genes within fat cells in the non-exercising group were also found to be negatively changed to those levels needed for a well-functioning metabolism.”

 Looking to improve your health and need some guidance?

 Dr. Oksana Aron of WeightLossNYC™ is here to help you reach your healthy weight loss goals.
-Give us a call at 718-491-5525 for your initial consultation.
+Call today at 718-491-5525 for your initial consultation.
 Make this year your year to shine.

-Her clinic specializes in treatment of obesity, overweight persons, who have struggled to lose weight via other methods and are seeking medical help.
+Her clinic specializes in treatment of obesity or overweight persons, who have struggled to lose weight via other methods and are seeking medical help.

 “Cellulite skin cream designed to help dissolve fat, soothe the skin and improve skin texture: contains bio-identical compounds proven to assist in lipid metabolism and fat dissolution.
 Apply to cellulite to improve weight loss benefits by toning your skin.”

 *Save $16 per bottle of skin cream this month of May 2013 to bring spring to your summer by taking extra care of your skin today.

 Liposome technology is used to deliver the key ingredients, which include deoxycholic acid, hyaluronic acid, phosphatidyl choline and allantoin.
 Both deoxycholic and phosphatidyl choline are unique carriers for nutrient transport and fat mobilization.
 Hyaluronic acid is a naturally occurring lubricant found in the skin and connective tissue, while allantoin is a soothing skin care component.
 All of these ingredients are encapsulated in a microscopic lipid bilayer vesicle for optimal delivery into the skin.